PhasesResearchLab/PublicationsList/README.md

 1\.
 Update the corresponding YAML file(s) in the 'publications' directory with your contributions at [PRL/PublicationsList's repository](https://github.com/PhasesResearchLab/PublicationsList).

 > **Note:** The easiest and recommended method for editing file(s) is to do it directly from your browser using GitHub’s web-based editor.
-To do so, simply press the period key (.) on your keyboard when inside the PublicationList repo, and navigate to the YAML files using the 'Explorer' tab on the left sidebar menu.
+To do so, simply press the period key (.) on your keyboard when inside the PublicationList repo OR manually change the URL in the address bar from `github.com/PhasesResearchLab` to `github.dev/PhasesResearchLab`.
+Once in the web-based editor, navigate to the YAML files using the 'Explorer' tab on the left sidebar menu.
 To commit your changes, use the 'Source Control' tab, write a short commit message, and click 'Commit & Push'.

 > **Note:** When editing the YAML file(s), please be attentive to each entry's structure and order.
 Entries have specific fields that need to be filled accordingly or left 'null' if non-applicable (see examples below).